harrisonhuston/harrisonhuston/README.md

 # Hi, I'm Harrison!

-I'm an aspiring Software Engineer and recently graduated from Boston Univeristy's Master of Science in Software Development Program.
-Professionally, I work in Software Quality Assurance and Testing, but have spent much of my career working in the Financial Services industry.
+Hello, my name is Harrison.
+I am a recent graduate from Boston University's Master of Science in Software Development Program.
+Professionally, I am a Software Developer, having perviously worked in Software Quality Assurance and Testing, before making the change to Software Development.
+Prior to my technology experience, I spent much of my career working in the Financial Services industry.

 <p>
   <a href="https://harrisonhuston.github.io/">